-The members of the Executive Committee may hold a maximum of 7 additional mandates in the supreme governing or administrative bodies of legal entities which are required to be registered in the commercial register or in a comparable foreign register and which are not controlled by the Company or which do not control the Company whereby no member may hold more than 3 such mandates in other listed companies.
+The members of the Executive Committee may hold a maximum of 5 additional mandates in comparable functions at other enterprises with an economic purpose, whereby mandates in companies which are controlled by the Company or which do control the Company shall not count.
+No member of the Executive Committee may hold more than 2 such mandates in other listed companies.